Eric Holt-Wilson: Military service

-Holt-Wilson took a commission in the Royal Engineers and then attended the Royal Military Academy, Woolwich (1893-95).
-On being commissioned after his time at Woolwich he joined 7 Field Regiment, Royal Engineers and was posted to South Africa 1899–1902.
-On returning from overseas service he became an instructor at the School of Military Engineering, 1903–1906.
-This was followed by a tour of duty as Cadet Company Commander and Instructor in Military Engineering back at the Royal Military Academy at Woolwich, 1909–1912; this was his last military posting before joining the Imperial Security Intelligence Service.
+Holt-Wilson attended the Royal Military Academy, Woolwich from 1893 to 1895, and was commissioned as a second lieutenant in the Royal Engineers on 3 August 1895, and promoted to lieutenant on 3 August 1898.
+He joined 7 Field Regiment, Royal Engineers and was posted to South Africa 1899–1902.
+On returning from overseas service he became an instructor at the School of Military Engineering, January 1903–1906.
+He was promoted to captain on 3 August 1904.
+This was followed by a tour of duty as Cadet Company Commander and Instructor in Military Engineering back at the Royal Military Academy at Woolwich, 1910–1912; this was his last military posting before retiring on 21 December 1912 and joining the Imperial Security Intelligence Service.

-His war service in South Africa was excellent and he was mentioned in despatches twice in 8 February and 10 September 1901.
+His war service in South Africa was excellent and he was mentioned in despatches twice: on 8 February and 10 September 1901.
 He received the Queen's South Africa Medal with five clasps and the King's South Africa Medal with two clasps; and was created a Companion of the Distinguished Service Order (DSO) on 27 September 1901: "In recognition of services during the operations in South Africa."